Lelyaler/Legal-website/README.md

 The website is a single-landing page.

 - Swiper slider is used

+- On the website, there is a burger menu.

 - Adaptable down to 320px: The design effectively adapts to screens as small as 320px